opentok/opentok-reconnection/README.md

   * JS SDK: https://preview.tokbox.com/v2/js/opentok.js

-4. Choose an OpenTok server-side SDK from https://tokbox.com/developer/sdks/server/ and host it on your web server, you will need to configure it to point to our preview environment.
-To do so, you will provide the `apiUrl` when initializing the OpenTok object with the server-side SDK.
+4. Choose an OpenTok server-side SDK from https://tokbox.com/developer/sdks/server/ and host it on your web server, you will use the server-side SDK to generate session IDs and tokens.
+You will need to configure the server-side SDK to use our preview environment.
-Set the `apiUrl` to `https://anvil-tbdev.opentok.com`
+To do so, you will provide an `apiUrl` when initializing the OpenTok object with the server-side SDK.
+Set the `apiUrl` to `https://anvil-tbdev.opentok.com` as shown below:
 ##### Node.js
     ```javascript
     var OpenTok = require('opentok'),